suzanne-stathatos/spins-and-spoons/LA/spoons.md

 * Neptune's Net

 ## Venice
+* First Fridays ($) - every first friday of the month, Venice closes off a street to food trucks (like Oakland's first fridays, but.. cleaner)
 * Only the Wild Ones ($$$)
 * Great White ($$$)
 * The Rose Venice ($$$)